toneo-/guitar-riff/README.md

 Whilst this library **can** be used to read RIFF files, there are more mature alternatives out there (such as simply `riff`).

-This was originally written in a few hours as a simple practice project to get to grips with rust.
+This was originally written in a few hours as a simple practice project to get to grips with rust, crates.io etc.

 ## Limitations

+-   No writing capability.
-`guitar-riff` only supports 32-bit RIFF files.
+-   `guitar-riff` only supports 32-bit RIFF files.
 It does not support 64-bit extensions to the format (i.e. DS64).

 ## `riff-info`